sighupio/fury-getting-started/fury-on-minikube/README.md

 `furyctl` needs a `Furyfile.yml` to know which modules to download.

-For this tutorial, you can use the following `Furyfile.yml` which is located at `/demo/Furyfile.yaml`:
+For this tutorial, use the `Furyfile.yml` located at `/demo/Furyfile.yaml`:

 ```yaml
 versions: